Termplexed/vfix/README.md

 - [ ] Look up error number in `:help`?
 Each `:message` is prepended with an error in the form of `ENNN`.
 Could add a link to this, - but have not found it useful.
 - [ ] Add a plain-text README?
+- [ ] This README started partially as a joke.
+Clean it up.

 ##  :curly_loop:&nbsp;&nbsp;&nbsp;History